Title X Family Planning Annual Report 2017 Summary

-The Title X Family Planning Program is the only federal program dedicated solely to the provision of family planning and related health and screening services.
-Each year, the Family Planning Annual Report (FPAR) provides national-level data on the Title X program and those who use its services.
+The Title X Family Planning Program is the only federal program dedicated solely to the provision of family planning and related preventive health services.
+Each year, the Family Planning Annual Report (FPAR) provides national-level data on the Title X program and the clients who use its services.

 About Title X